 We have to set up our whole system to be tuned to our inspiration/muse.
 In order to have the creative faucet turned on all day, we have to make sure our tank is full.

-In this post, we’ll talk about ways to rest that can open you creatively, increase your productivity, and definitely will not waste your time.
+In this post, we’ll talk about ways to rest that can open you creatively and increase your productivity.

 First, let’s talk about rest on a human level.

 Take a look at your own relationship with rest and if it is undervalued in your life.

 Society in general has a “whatever it takes to get by” mentality.